 The Actuarial Function consists of the Actuarial Analysis team as outlined in the above chart excluding contractors supporting projects.
-Note that there have been some changes to the structure of the Actuarial Function since 31 December 2020.
+Note that there have been some changes to the structure of the Actuarial Function since 31 December 2021 which are reflected in the above chart.